VinPassed

 Coming the other way, into Florida?

-Florida is the highest-risk state in the country for flood-damaged used cars, and treating that risk seriously on every purchase is the single most important habit a Florida buyer can build.
+Florida is the highest-risk state in the country for flood-damaged used cars.
+Treating that risk seriously on every purchase is the single most important habit a Florida buyer can build.
 The state has a long coastline, low-lying population centers, and a direct path into Atlantic and Gulf hurricane seasons.
-The scale is not abstract: CARFAX estimated that Hurricane Milton alone flood-damaged around 120,000 vehicles in Florida in 2024, with tens of thousands more from Hurricane Helene weeks earlier, and that Hurricane Ian damaged as many as 358,000 vehicles across Florida and the Carolinas in 2022.
+The scale is not abstract.
+CARFAX estimated that Hurricane Milton alone flood-damaged as many as 120,000 vehicles in Florida in 2024, and that Hurricane Helene deluged 138,000 more across the Southeast just weeks earlier.
+It also estimated that Hurricane Ian damaged as many as 358,000 vehicles across several states in 2022.
 Many of those cars are cleaned up and resold within weeks, sometimes far from where they flooded.

 Start with the free state check